- History of HINO

 Hino-Renault Sales Co., Ltd. established.

-Japan' s first under-floor engine bus was introduced.
+Japan' s first center under-floor engine bus was introduced.

 - Hino Diesel Sales Co., Ltd. merged with Hino-Renault Sales Co., Ltd., and was renamed Hino Motor Sales, Ltd.